-• The book of Acts was written around 61 A.D. by Luke was the apostle Paul's personal physician (Colossians 4:14). • Luke was also the author of the Gospel of Luke (Luke 1:1-4; Acts 1:1-2).
-Historians are not sure about the identity of Theophilus.
-Some feel he was a prominentofficial.
-Trans sition • The book of Acts is an amazing historical narrative in that it: Makes a transition from the Old Testament'sto the New Testament's Introduces the work and indwelling of the Continues the historical narrative from the four Gospels (Matthew, Mark, Luke, and John).
-Gives the historical setting for the rest of the New Testament (Paul's Epistles (letters) including the writings of James, Peter, John, and Jude). • The four Gospels of Matthew, Mark, Luke, and John end with Christ's - resurrection and Great Acts picks up these themes and details the working of the Holy Spirit through the Apostles and the Church for the next 30 years (30 A.D60 A.D).
-Acts ends with Paul's imprisonment in Rome · (61-63 A.D). • Most of Paul's Epistles (letters) to the churches were to that he established during the Acts narrative. • The Old Testament Laws were given to the Jews to make them aware of sin, their need for atonement through sacrifices, and to prepare them for ushering in the Messiah (Jesus Christ). • The Jewsthe Messiah; therefore, the Church Age was formed through the Holy Spirit.
-It is now the responsibility of the (the body of Christ; the collective body of all believers) to spread the Gospel of Jesus Christ. • After Jesus' resurrection, He commissioned the believers to spread the Gospel until His return (Christ's second coming)-Matthew 28:19-20.
+- The book of Acts is an amazing historical narrative in that it: - Makes a transition from the Old Testament's Laws to the New Testament's Church. - Introduces the work and indwelling of the Holy Spirit. - Continues the historical narrative from the four Gospels (Matthew, Mark, Luke, and John). - Gives the historical setting for the rest of the New Testament (Paul's Epistles (letters) including the writings of James, Peter, John, and Jude). - The four Gospels of Matthew, Mark, Luke, and John end with Christ's resurrection and Great Commission.
+Acts picks up these themes and details the working of the Holy Spirit through the Apostles and the Church for the next 30 years (30 A.D.-60 A.D).
+Acts ends with Paul's imprisonment in Rome (61-63 A.D). - Most of Paul's Epistles (letters) to the churches were to congregations that he established during the Acts narrative. - The Old Testament Laws were given to the Jews to make them aware of sin, their need for atonement through sacrifices, and to prepare them for ushering in the Messiah (Jesus Christ). - The Jews rejected the Messiah; therefore, the Church Age was formed through the Holy Spirit.
+It is now the responsibility of the Church (the body of Christ; the collective body of all believers) to spread the Gospel of Jesus Christ. - After Jesus' resurrection, He commissioned the believers to spread the Gospel until His return (Christ's second coming)-Matthew 28: 19-20.